scaleoutsean/eseries-perf-analyzer/README.md

 - The rest of EPA "stack" is standard OSS integrated in a stack for reference purposes.
 Users are encouraged to use own database and Grafana

 ## Quick start

+**NOTE:** `master` branch may be ahead of Releases.
+You may download and decompress a recent release from [Releases](https://github.com/scaleoutsean/eseries-perf-analyzer/releases) instead.

 ### CLI and systemd users